F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/marketplace/README.md

 ---

 ### Help <a name="help"></a>
 Because this template has been created and fully tested by F5 Networks, it is supported by F5.
 This means you can get assistance if necessary from F5 Technical Support.
+You can modify the template itself if necessary, but if you modify any of the code between ### START CUSTOM TMSH CONFIGURATION and ### END CUSTOM TMSH CONFIGURATION the template is no longer supported by F5.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.